 No, there won’t be a showcase of works by professional photographers, but the shots are National Geographic-worthy all the same.

 The star photographer is none other than our current Speaker of Parliament, Mr Tan Chuan-Jin.

-He also held his first reception for the exhibition yesterday (10 Feb), following the launch in end-January.
+He also held his first reception for the exhibition on Sunday (10 Feb), following the launch in end-January.

 In case you’re doubtful about his photography skills, he has been into photography ever since his army days — about 30 years ago.